Hibi4/FrontentMentor_project/expenses-chart-component-main/README-template.md

 ### Continued development

 This was my first time using Tailwind CSS in a project, and I really enjoyed the experience.
-I’m looking forward to using it more frequently, especially in combination with React.js.
+I’m looking forward to using it more frequently, especially in combination with React JS.

 ### Useful resources